rohansolanki619/rohansolanki619/README.md

 # Welcome to Rohan.K.Solanki's GitHub Repository

 Computer Science Enthusiast | 4th-Year Student :-
-Welcome to my GitHub repository! 👋 I am Rohan Solanki, a passionate Computer Science student currently in my second year of studies.
+I am Rohan Solanki, a passionate Computer Science student currently in my 4th and final year of studies.
 This space serves as a showcase for my coding projects, experiments, and learning journey in the fascinating world of Computer Science.

 About Me:-